JDygard/EVO/README.md

 ## Acknowledgements

 1. Richard Davey, aka Photonstorm, creator of the Phaser 3 library used extensively in this project.
 He, personally, tirelessly fielded my questions as an active member of his Discord community, and deserves much more than my humble thanks for all of his help.

+2. My friends and family for tirelessly enduring every iteration of my game.

+3. My mentor Seun Owanikoko for her brusque demeanor and encouragement.

 [Back to top](#Table-of-contents)